-The adult red-bellied lemur is about of 34 to 40 centimetres long and a tail length which is almost twenty per cent longer than the body itself.
+The adult red-bellied lemur is about 34 to 40cm long, with a tail which is almost 20% longer than the body itself.
 Both males and females are chestnut brown in colour but are easily told apart as only males have a red belly while females have a white one.

 You can get up-close to our lemur family in their walk-through enclosure in Discover Madagascar

 Similar to other species of lemur, the red-bellied lemur's diet in the wild is mainly made up of fruit.
 However, they do often forage on plants, flowers, leaves and some small invertebrates.

 The red-bellied lemur comes from eastern Madagascar.
 They live in primary and secondary rainforests at medium to high altitudes.

 The red-bellied lemur is classified as Vulnerable.
 The main threat they face is habitat loss with almost 90% of the eastern rainforest in Madagascar being destroyed since humans have lived on the island.
 The forests are mainly being destroyed by slash-and-burn farming, logging and mining.
 In some areas, there is also the threat of hunting.

 You can learn more about the red-bellied lemurs' conservation status on the IUCN Red List of Threatened Species website